-Making decisions about what, when and where to study can have a huge impact on the rest of your life.
+Making decisions about what, when, and where to study can have an impact on the rest of your life.
 It is not surprising that many students find themselves hesitating before committing.
-After all, most individuals want a job that will provide them reliable work to support themselves throughout their lifetime.
-And in a society whose technology is advancing as quickly as it is, it is natural to be torn between pursuing what seems to be the future and electing for something more traditional, like skilled trades.
+After all, individuals want a job that will provide them reliable work to support themselves throughout their lifetime.

 Our schools continually strive to design the most effective curriculum possible for our students.
 The programs we offer are crafted to aid students in learning a wide variety of skills.
 At our locations, you have the advantage of receiving hands-on experience while also gaining the valuable information found in textbooks and classroom discussions.
 Our programs are designed to give you both practical experience and classroom interaction when it comes to the fundamentals of crane operation.